check-spelling/check-spelling-docs/Configuration.md

 When running in a [matrix configurations](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix), each section will produce its own comment.

 The report_title_suffix enables each comment to have a distinct bit to help hint that the comment is not just an accidental duplicate.

+### warnings

+check-spelling defaults to defining certain events as errors and others as warnings.
+If you disagree with these values, you can change the mapping by using this field.

+See [[Treat specific errors as warnings|Feature: Treat specific errors as warnings]] for more information.

 ### custom_task